Zero-Tang/qemu-cvm/readme.md

 Make sure you are entering this command from MinGW64 console shell from `build` directory.

 ## Debug
-In order to debug QEMU, you must configure the `--enable-debug` option.
+You may use GDB in MSYS to debug QEMU.

 ## Run
 You may copy dynamic-link library files from msys2 to the QEMU build directory in order to resolve QEMU's library dependencies.